Everything You Need to Know about Online Divorce Mediation in Arizona

 Litigation can be complex, very expensive and in many cases last more than a year.
 Conflict between spouses fuels time and expense.
 Partnering with a trusted local family law attorney is essential to help you through your divorce case.
 A respected Arizona licensed divorce attorney will recommend attempting online mediation before resorting to contested litigation.

 Online Legal Separation or Divorce

-For some couples, a legal separation is preferable to divorce until they can negotiate each and every relevant issue.
+For some couples, a legal separation is preferable until they can negotiate each and every relevant issue of divorce.
 In Arizona, the online legal separation process is very similar to the online divorce process.
 The couple must mutually agree to legal separation (or show the marriage is irretrievably broken), file a Petition for Legal Separation With/Without Children with the Superior Court of Arizona, and determine each party’s rights to property and legal-decision making.